|

 7 Pot bubblegum pod unripe

-Unripe 7 Pot Bubblegum pepper.
+Unripe 7 pot bubblegum pepper.

 But no one could have guessed that a superhot pepper would have an oversized calyx that turns the same color as the pepper when ripe.
 This must have had Jon Harper jumping for joy when he first grew the plants!